Online Training Course

 Every specialty that bills Medicare for services rendered will need to be informed of these changes to be prepared to submit accurate claims in the new year.
 Often private payers follow Medicare guidelines for coverage decisions and reimbursement rates.
 All pertinent Medicare payment details that could impact your revenue positively and/or negatively will be explained.
 Stay informed to guide your practice in a positive direction in 2026.

-View CMS's proposed changes under the Curriculum tab.
+View details on CMS's final rule under the Curriculum tab.

 Jan Hailey